-• Students who receive an Incomplete grade will have their academic record evaluated at the end of the term in which the final grade for the course is posted to the academic record.
-Please be aware academic standing and student status (i.e. academic warning, probation, or termination; provisional to degree-seeking, etc.) may change following the submission of final grades.

-- Students are responsible for all academic and financial outcomes resulting from their decision to accept an Incomplete grade and the impact that final grades may have on current and future registrations and student status (i.e. academic warning, probation, or termination; provisional to degree-seeking, etc.). - Students who accept an Incomplete grade in their final term will not be eligible to graduate (i.e. have their degree conferred) in that term.
-They must apply to graduate for the upcoming term, assuming the Incomplete will be updated to a final grade for the course and all degree requirements have been met.
+- Students who receive an Incomplete grade will have their academic record evaluated at the end of the term in which the final grade for the course is posted to the transcript.
+As such, academic standing and student status (i.e. academic warning, probation, or termination; provisional to degree-seeking, etc.) may change following the submission of final grades. - Students who receive an incomplete grade and ultimately receive a final grade of F for the course are not permitted to request a retroactive course withdrawal on account of having received a prior grading exception via the incomplete grade process (see Retroactive Course Withdrawal). - Students are responsible for all academic and financial outcomes resulting from receiving an Incomplete grade and the impact that final grades may have on current and future registrations and student status (i.e. academic warning, probation, or termination; provisional to degree-seeking, etc.). - Students who receive an incomplete grade in their final term are not eligible to graduate (i.e. have their degree conferred) in that semester.
+They must apply to graduate in the semester in which the Incomplete was updated to a final letter grade, assuming all other program and degree requirements have been met.